Secbez Docs

 2. Install the GitHub App

-1. Click Install GitHub App
+1. Click Install GitHub App.

-3. Approve the permissions
+3. Approve the requested permissions.

 3. Run your first scan